anthonys13/anthonys13/README.md

 Hi there! 👋
 💭 My name is Anthony, and I'm 30 years old.

-✌️ Currently, I am employed at Xelians Digital as a Backend Developer.
+✌️ Currently, I am employed at Antibia as a Engineer Developer.

 🌟 I have solid skills in:

 💻
-- PHP and MySQL
+- JS, PHP
-- JavaScript
-- React.js and Node.js including microservices, and building robust APIs
+- NextJs and NestJs including microservices, and building robust APIs
 - Unity and C#, including network manipulation of objects
+- MySQL, MSSQL, PostgreSQL
-- Docker
+- Docker, Kubernete, CI/CD

 I have successfully completed several projects, which you can explore on my GitHub profile or through my portfolio.
 Feel free to check them out!